Veronica-MN/SQL-Portfolio/README.md

 Here I create 2 charts:
    - One is a combo chart that represents the number of course enrollments in a given month as well as the fraction of course completions for that month as a percentage of the number of enrollments.
    - The second chart is a bar chart representing the `completion bucket` which is the 'bucket' a students falls into based on the number od days it took them to complete a course, if they have done so

+##### Step 3 Intepreting the Results

+   - What is the number of enrolled students monthly?
+Which is the month with the most enrollments?
+Speculate about the reason for the increased numbers
+   - Which career track do students enroll most in?
+   - What is the career track completion rate?
+Can you say if it’s increasing, decreasing, or staying constant with time?
+   - How long does it typically take students to complete a career track?
+What type of subscription is most suitable for students who aim to complete a career track: monthly, quarterly, or annual?
+   - What advice and suggestions for improvement would you give the 365 team to boost engagement, increase the track completion rate, and motivate students to learn more consistently?